future timeline technology singularity humanity predictions events 2020 2050 2100

 The first demonstration of solar-sail technology

-IKAROS (Interplanetary Kite-craft Accelerated by Radiation Of the Sun) is a Japanese experimental spacecraft.
-Launched in 2010, it is the first spacecraft to successfully demonstrate solar-sail technology.
-When fully unfurled, its membrane has a diagonal span of 20m, but a thickness of just 0.0075mm.
-It is kept flat by a spinning motion.
-Tiny solar cells, dust counters and reflective steering devices are mounted as panels on the sail.
+Interplanetary Kite-craft Accelerated by Radiation Of Sun (IKAROS) was a Japanese experimental spacecraft.
+Launched in 2010, it became the first spacecraft to successfully demonstrate solar-sail technology.
+When fully unfurled, its membrane had a diagonal span of 20m, but a thickness of just 0.0075mm.
+It was kept flat by a spinning motion.
+Miniature solar cells, dust counters and reflective steering devices were mounted as panels on the sail.
+The craft spent six months traveling to Venus, then began a three year journey to the Sun.
+A second, far larger version of IKAROS was planned for launch in 2019, with a 50m (160 ft) sail.
+This would travel to Jupiter and the Trojan asteroids.

-The advantage of solar sail compared with conventional rocket technology is that it gets low acceleration constantly, because photons keep hitting the membrane as long as the solar sail is in space.
-Although this acceleration is very small, the speed of the solar sail increases day by day.
-Therefore, solar sails are suitable for extremely long flights, including missions to the very edge of the Solar System.
+The advantage of solar sails compared with conventional rocket technology is a low but constant acceleration, with photons hitting the membrane as long as the solar sail is in space.
+Although this acceleration is very small to begin with, speed increases day by day.
+Therefore, solar sails are suitable for extremely long flights including missions to the outer Solar System.
+Also noteworthy is that the lack of propellant and ultra-lightweight structure greatly reduces both the manufacturing and launch costs.

 Scientists trap antimatter

-In late 2010, researchers at CERN trapped 38 antihydrogen atoms, holding them in place for one-sixth of a second.
+In 2010, researchers at CERN trapped 38 antihydrogen atoms, holding them in place for one-sixth of a second.
 This was the first time in scientific history that humans had trapped antimatter.
 Although antihydrogen had been produced before, it was instantly destroyed when encountering normal matter.*

 Speech-to-speech translation is common in mobile phones